skrupler/ideal/README.md

 A bash wrapper script for checking a directory of sub dirs with sfv files and files in them and move those directories who are incorrect into another directory (default: ./broken).

 ## About
-This ia a POSIX compliant wrapper script in bash which checks folders for sfv and then scans them.
+This is a POSIX compliant wrapper script in bash which checks folders for sfv and then scans them.
 Those who fail will be logged to a file (default: failed.log).
 Ideal is swedish and is a word something near perfection which you want your releases to be.
 It makes use of cksfv for the actual sfv calculations.